SWFSC/viame-web-noaa-gcp/README.md

 # viame-web-noaa-gcp
 Deploy an instance of VIAME-Web in GCP in the NOAA Fisheries Cloud.

-See [repo docs](https://us-amlr.github.io/viame-web-noaa-gcp/) for deployment instructions.
+See the [repo docs](https://us-amlr.github.io/viame-web-noaa-gcp/) for deployment instructions.

 NOTE: This repo is currently under development.
 Please do not use without consultation with the author.